Black-Box Detection of LLM-Generated Text Using Generalized Jensen-Shannon Divergence: Conclusion

 \section{Conclusion}

 We presented SurpMark, a reference-based detector for black-box detection of machine-generated text.
 By quantizing token surprisals into interpretable states and modeling their dynamics as a Markov chain, SurpMark reduces each passage to a transition matrix and scores it via a GJS score against fixed human/machine references.
-It avoids per-instance regeneration and enabling fast, scalable deployment.
-Our analysis establishes a principled discretization criterion and proves asymptotic normality of the decision statistic.
-Empirically, across diverse datasets, source models, and scenarios, SurpMark consistently matches or surpasses strong baselines.
+Theoretically, we derive design guidance for how the discretization bins should scale with data and provide a principled justification for our test statistic.
+Empirically, across diverse datasets, source models, and scenarios, SurpMark consistently matches or surpasses strong baselines. \paragraph{Limitations.} SurpMark does not assume token-level first-order Markov generation; the approximation is only applied to discretized proxy-surprisal states.
+Higher-order variants bring limited gains but require more samples, so richer state and dependency modeling is left for future work.

+Another limitation is that human texts seen during pretraining may have smoother likelihood trajectories \cite{shi2024detecting}, making them more LLM-like in our feature space and potentially increasing false positive rates.
+We provide additional analysis of this effect in Appendix~\ref{app:pretraining_contamination}.